Search our Site...

-The USSC’s innovative solution is not only helping Bowen Island businesses, but it has also earned them recognition by the Structural Insulated Panel Association (SIPA).
-At the 2020 SIPA Annual Conference, the Bowen Island Float Homes won top honors in the Affordable Housing category and was the runner up for Small Houses Under 900 square feet.
+The USSC’s innovative solution is not only helping Bowen Island businesses, but it has also earned them recognition by the Structural Insulated Panel Association (SIPA) and the National Association of Home Builders (NAHB).
+At the 2020 SIPA Annual Conference, the Bowen Island Float Homes project won top honors in the Affordable Housing category and was the runner up for Small Houses Under 900 square feet.
+In 2021, this project earned recognition for Excellence in Home Design for Panelized Homes by the NAHB’s Building Systems Councils.
 These awards recognize excellence in SIP built projects and honor them for their innovative and energy efficient qualities.
 In conclusion, the float homes are a perfect example that innovation and with the increased staff housing availability, the USSC will be able to better serve the needs of relaxation seekers.

 Want to learn how you can reduce energy costs and gain the structural